salesforce/orchard/README.md

 ## Using Orchard
 Once the setup is complete, Orchard is ready to recieve a number of different instructions via API request.

-If deployed into a cloud environment like AWS, Orchard will need a role with a set of permissions appropriate for the activites.
+If deployed into a cloud environment like AWS, Orchard will need a role with an appropriate set of permissions appropriate for the activites.

 Orchard allows the definition and execution of **workflows**, where each workflow consists of a number of **activities**.
 Activities can be dependant on other activities, forming a directed acyclic graph (DAG).
 Orchard will execute activities concurrently whenever possible.